Greece Moments Greece Moments

 Wandern Lasithi Hochebene Touren Kreta

-2. Zeus Cave Circular Trail (Length: approx. 2.2 km, Duration: approx. 1 hour, Difficulty: Easy)
+2. Zeus Cave Loop (Length: approx. 2.2 km, Duration: approx. 1 hour, Difficulty: Easy)

-4. Krasi circular trail (length: approx. 1.6 km, duration: approx. 45 minutes, difficulty: easy)
+4. Krasi Loop Trail (Length: approx. 1.6 km, Duration: approx. 45 minutes, Difficulty: Easy)

-5. Zelakano Circular Trail (Length: approx. 3.8 km, Duration: approx. 1 hour, Difficulty: Easy)
+5. Zelakano Loop Trail (Length: approx. 3.8 km, Duration: approx. 1 hour, Difficulty: Easy)

-#7 Things to do around Lasithi
+#7 Sights around Lasithi

 Windmills of Seli Ambelou